-Biang! (that’s their exclamation point) in Edmonds, north of Seattle, is a newish Chinese restaurant making a bang with their Xi’an-style noodles.
+Biang! (now called Qin Xian Food) in Edmonds, north of Seattle, is a newish Chinese restaurant making a bang with their Xi’an-style noodles.
 (Yes, there’s a similarly-styled restaurant with the same name in New York; the two aren’t related).
 Biang is the sound produced when a chef pulls dough and thwacks it against a table to make fresh noodles, making the hand-ripped Biang Biang noodles a must-order at Biang! restaurant.

 My server recommended the Hot Oil Seared Biang Biang Noodles ($6.99) for a first-timer, explaining that it’s a typical preparation in the northern Shaanxi Province (of which Xi’an is the capital), where a simple red pepper topping provides comfort during cold winter days.
 As it turns out, this style actually showcases the wide, chewy, and tender flour noodles best, with no distractions apart from the welcome heat of the red chili powder seared with hot vegetable oil.
 You can get the noodles topped with spicy cumin beef, chopped pork sauce, pulled stewed pork, or tomato and egg, but if you’re like me, you’ll ultimately return to alluring simplicity of the hot oil.